sahithi37/Multimodal-RAG-for-Extracting-Text-Image-Table-from-Document-using-Unstructured/README.md

 # Multimodal RAG for Document Processing 🔍
-📌 Project Overview
+📌 Project Overview\n
 This project implements a Multimodal Retrieval-Augmented Generation (RAG) pipeline to extract and process text, images, and tables from PDFs.
-It leverages OCR (Tesseract) and Unstructured to intelligently categorize document elements for AI-driven analysis.
+It leverages OCR (Tesseract) and Unstructured to intelligently categorize document elements for AI-driven analysis.\n

 ✨ Key Features
 📜 Text Extraction – Retrieves and structures document text.